RI POSSESSION WITH INTENT TO DELIVER MARIJUANA |

 CHARGE: FELONY POSSESSION WITH INTENT TO DELIVER MARIJUANA

-The Client was driving home from work when he failed to come to a complete stop at a stop sign and was stopped by a Police Officer.
+POLICE REPORT: The Client was driving home from work when he failed to come to a complete stop at a stop sign and was stopped by a Police Officer.
 Upon approaching the vehicle, the Officer detected a strong odor of marijuana emanating from within the vehicle.
 The Officer asked the Client if he had anything within the vehicle, to which the Client handed the Officer a small amount of marijuana.
 The Client was arrested and searched.
 During the search, the Officer located over $1,700 in cash within the Client’s pocket.
 The Client was then charged with possession of marijuana with intent to deliver.

 RESULTS: REDUCED TO SIMPLE POSSESSION OF MARIJUANA (MISDEMEANOR) and placed on probation for one year with one year suspended jail